Skip to content

 """Add candidates to the consideration set."""

-# Now, build up a matrix of the remaining candidate embeddings.
+# Build up a matrix of the remaining candidate embeddings.

 new_embeddings: NDArray[np.float32] = np.ndarray(